Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/applications-new.md

 ## Scalability and Efficient Resource Distribution

+### Performance Isolation with Affinity

+Some workloads running virtual machines may perform better when co-located.
+This use case often occurs when applications require
+- **Performance Isolation and System Specifications** for resource-intensive, high-performance compute workloads or mapping a VM to a specific set of cores to maintain license compliance (e.g, Windows and SQL Server Licensing)
+- **Regulatory Compliance and Data Integrity** to ensure  VMs belonging to specific security domains or data classifications are confined to specific hosts or a subset of hosts within the cluster

-If an application tier must be kept together, consider using VM-Host affinity policies so that they live in the same host and availability zone.
-From there, you can replicate this setup across multiple AZs for resiliency in a data center loss.
+If it is essential to maintain the co-location of application tiers, you may opt for **VM-Host** affinity policies to ensure their deployment on the same host and within the same availability zone.
+Subsequently, this configuration can be replicated across multiple availability zones to enhance data center resilience in the event of a loss.

 Load balancing is a critical component of modern application architectures that require high availability, scalability, and efficient distribution of traffic.